blueblackw/Linux-Server-Configuration/README.md

 ## Configuration Steps
 ### Step 1: Create an instance with Amazon Lightsail
 1. Log into [Amazon Lightsail]((https://lightsail.aws.amazon.com)) with an Amazon Web Service account.
 If you don't already have an Amazon Web Services account, you'll be prompted to create one.
-2. Follow the 'Create an instance' link.
+2. Follow the `Create an instance` link.
-3. Under "Create an instance", select platform as " Linux/Unix" and select a blueprint as "OS Only".
-Then under the options "OS Only", click to select "Ubuntu" as the operating system.
+3. Under `Create an instance`, select platform as `Linux/Unix` and select a blueprint as `OS Only`.
+Then under the options `OS Only`, click to select `Ubuntu` as the operating system.
 4. Choose the payment plan.
 Name the instance in the textbox on the bottom of the page.
-Click "Create".
+Click `Create`.
 5. Wait for the instance to start up.
 6. After the instance is running, click on the instance to enter the instance home.
-Under "Network" panel of the instance, click the button "Create static IP".
+Under `Network` panel of the instance, click the button `Create static IP`.
 This is to prevent the ip to change every time you restart the instance.

 **Note:** For setting up OAuth for the application in this project, we need a DNS name that refers to the instance's IP address.
 We use the [xip.io](http://xip.io/) service to get one; this is a public service offered for free by Basecamp.
 For instance, the DNS name 54.173.124.133.xip.io refers to the server above.